rashadalh/tBTC-Bridge-MonoRepo/README.md

 Effectively this alllows you to build a transaction with commit/reveal scripts as an argument, and additionally pass an argument for whether this will be a P2SH / P2WPKH type of transaction.

 Unforuntately we did not have time to adequately test how to properly deploy the keep-core network with these modifications to actually make the inscriptions on chain from the bridge.
-Although **we can indeed return commit/reveal scripts from the forked tBTC sdk, during the scope and constraints of the hackathon were not able to fully integrate unbridging.
+Although **we can indeed return commit/reveal scripts from the forked tBTC sdk, during the scope and constraints of the hackathon we were not able to fully integrate unbridging.
 This is left as a to do for further development**

 ### Testing Code...